-Section 5.7.16 "The SCAN EQUAL, the SCAN LOW OR EQUAL and the SCAN HIGH OR EQUAL Commands" on page 128 and TABLE 5-21 "The Effect of Scan Commands on the ST2 Register" on page 129 describe the conditions.
+"The SCAN EQUAL, the SCAN LOW OR EQUAL and the SCAN HIGH OR EQUAL Commands" on page 101 and Table 5-21 describes the conditions.

-- 0: The data byte from the microprocessor meets at least one of the conditions specified. - 1: The data byte from the microprocessor does not meet any of the conditions specified.
+- 0 The data byte from the microprocessor meets at least one of the conditions specified. - The data byte from the microprocessor does not meet any of the conditions specified.